martinesmann/cb-n1ql-index-demo/README.md

 SELECT * FROM `default` WHERE IndexedType='person3' AND Month > 5 AND Day < 20
 ```

-Please note this is the exact same query as used in step 3.
+>Please note: this is the exact same query as used in step 3.
 No changes have been made to the query itself.

 Typical execution times on my system are between 4ms to 23ms!
 That's a big difference!
 But how does data-set size effect this measure?
 You will have to read on to get that answer.